tompascall/monty-hall-paradox/README.md

 The app calculates this 'rounds' times, and give you the proper result.

 You can see, that you have much less chance to make a hit in 100 doors, than in 2 doors.
+It means that you have more chance if you change your position at the end.

 ####Run the application